lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 For the sake of simplicity, identity functions are named using only their corresponding function type identifiers.
 They serve primarily as wrappers and testing functions.

 Both function indexes, ordinal and encoded function index (smaller) are shown.
-Highest function index so far: 326
+Highest function index so far: 327 (hRnd)

 | function name | function type       | function index        | example decoded genotype &rarr; encoded phenotype
 | ------------- | ------------------- | --------------------- | -------------------------------------------------